Skip to main content

 Conditions treated by Cymbalta and Lexapro

-As previously mentioned, Cymbalta and Lexapro are both indicated to treat both major depressive disorder and generalized anxiety disorder.
+Cymbalta and Lexapro are both indicated to treat both major depressive disorder and generalized anxiety disorder.
 Cymbalta is approved for some unique indications related to neuropathic and musculoskeletal pain.
-These indications set Cymbalta apart from other antidepressant medications as it is the only one approved in pain-related diagnoses.
-Lexapro is sometimes used off-label for conditions such as obsessive compulsive disorder, bulimia nervosa, and binge eating.
+These indications set Cymbalta apart from other antidepressant medications as it is the only one approved for pain-related diagnoses.
+Lexapro is sometimes used off-label for conditions such as obsessive-compulsive disorder, bulimia nervosa, and binge eating.

 The following chart provides a list of conditions treated by Cymbalta and Lexapro.
 It may not include all potential uses, and you should always consult with your healthcare professional to see if one of these drugs is right for you.